Adverse Effects of Cortisone on Vitiligo

 - Dependency: One of the most important problems with the use of cortisone is that it produces drug dependency.
 Once cortisone is used, it is likely that you may have to use it again, as the disease is likely to relapse on stopping it.

 - Suppresses immunity: Cortisone is an immunosuppressive medicine.
-It suppresses and alters the immunity, making one prone to have a relapse of the same disease with more intensity.
+It suppresses and alters the immunity, making one prone to having a relapse of the same disease with more intensity.

 - Changes in appetite: An increase in appetite and weight gain is seen in many long-term receivers of corticosteroid therapy.